PrintersForAnts/Boop/README.md

 ## Credits

+`clee` tested the beta parts and provided feedback.

+`DoubleT` tested the beta parts and provided feedback.

+`hartk` did initial beta testing and feedback.

+`Kyleisah` provided the beautiful render of Boop beta-3.

+`L.e.o.p.a.r.d.` tested beta-3, provided feedback and is working on alternative methods of triggering boop.

+`Mastur_Mynd` developed beta-3, taking many design queues from both beta-2 as well as Voron Tap.

+`pnewb` tested beta-3 and provided feedback and criticism.

+`Steve` tested beta-3, provided feedback and previewed live on stream!

 `Yeri` did the original and following CAD work and is the project lead.

-`Hartk` did initial testing and feedback.

-`Zruncho` did testing, some CAD exploration, and wrote the README.
+`Zruncho` did testing, some CAD exploration, and wrote the initial README.

-`MasturMynd` and `DoubleT` tested the beta parts and provided feedback.